JonathanPegaz/memoire-ecni2/Charlotte/Fiches de lecture/Cryptomnesia - A three-factor account/Fiche de lecture.md

 ## Citations

 > Cryptomnesia presents us with a strange phenomenon in which we take ourselves to be imagining, but the thought or idea that we entertain actually involves remembered content.

+> [...] it is a mnemonic phenomenon that involves imagination.